couchbase/testrunner/pytests/fts/readme.md

 Employee dataset loader is here - https://github.com/couchbase/testrunner/blob/master/lib/couchbase_helper/documentgenerator.py#L221
 All fields for Employee dataset are randomly generated at runtime.
 RQG generates query predicates for emp dataset using the same logic.

-Wiki loader(only generates 30K unique docs(>2.5K)) is here - https://github.com/couchbase/testrunner/blob/master/lib/couchbase_helper/documentgenerator.py#L382.
+Wiki(in 5 languages) loader(only generates 30K unique docs(>2.5K)) is here - https://github.com/couchbase/testrunner/blob/master/lib/couchbase_helper/documentgenerator.py#L382.
 Wiki data files are uploaded to AWS.
 These files are automatically pulled by the doc-loader if found missing in the repo.
 For wiki dataset, RQG does not randomly generate search terms during runtime.
 There's a pre-saved file of query-ables obtained by scanning the docs, on which random queries are constructed.

 ##Random Query Generator(RQG) (code: cd random_query_generator)